alanbork/kmsmodeline/README.md

+This is a simple example of doing graphics without X11 on the pi4. it is a simplied version of the well known triangle[_rpi4].c with some additional improvements for robustness.

 ## Raspberry Pi 4

-Raspberry Pi 4, at the moment of writing this, has a limited KMS driver, and a buggy "fake" kms driver.
+The raspberry Pi 4, at the moment of writing this, has a limited KMS driver, and a buggy "fake" kms driver.
 This is because the GPU is different from the previous ones.
 Instead of using the `vc` libraries, you will need to use the DRM/GBM.

 **What do I need?**